Gospel Lectionary from Saint Peter in the Black Forest

 In order to depict the cow and donkey lying next to the manger in this crowded composition, the artist drew them floating behind it almost as though they were resting their heads on the sides.
 Two angels appear under the arches of the creatively designed architectural background and point to the newborn Messiah.
 Although the Three Kings have not arrived yet, the star that guides them glimmers in the distance.

-Gospel Book from St. Peter’s – Feuermann Verlag – Cod.
+Gospel Lectionary from Saint Peter in the Black Forest – Feuermann Verlag – Cod.
 St. Peter perg.
 7 – Badische Landesbibliothek (Karlsruhe, Germany)

 Facsimile Editions